sebapersson/petab_sciml/docs/src/format.md

 A neural network model must consist of two parts to be compatible with the PEtab SciML specification:

 - **layers**: Defines the network layers, each with a unique identifier.
 - **forward**: A forward pass function that, given input arguments, specifies the order in which layers are called, applies any activation functions, and returns one or several arrays.
-The forward function can accept more than one input argument (`n > 1`), and in the [mapping table](@ref mapping_table), the forward function's `n`th input argument (ignoring any potential class arguments such as `self`) is referred to as `inputArgumentIndex{n}`.
+The forward function can accept more than one input argument (`n > 1`), and in the [mapping table](@ref mapping_table), the forward function's `n`th input argument (ignoring any potential class arguments such as `self`) is referred to as `inputArgumentIndex{n-1}`.
 Similar holds for the output.
 Aside from the neural network output values, every component that should be visible to other parts of the PEtab SciML problem must be defined elsewhere (e.g., in **layers**).

 ### [Neural Network Parameters](@id hdf5_ps_structure)